Apollo G. Bird: Training

 The Masons train Apollo based on Irene Pepperberg's model/rival technique she developed to train her own African grey, Alex.

 In this technique, the student observes the trainer's interaction.
 One of the trainers models the desired student behavior, and is seen by the student as a rival for the other trainer's attention.
 The trainer and rival exchange roles so the student can see that the process is interactive.
 When a student (human or parrot) answers a question about an object correctly, they receive that object as a reward, rather than a food reward, which is often used in other training techniques.
 Irene Pepperberg said the reward system is crucial because it is the only way that students can make a direct connection between the object and the label that they have used.
 Food rewards are also sparingly used.
 Trainers sometimes make intentional mistakes so the students can see the consequences of an incorrect identification.
 Upon making a mistake, the trainer is scolded, and the object is removed.
 This technique helped Pepperberg succeed with Alex, where other scientists had failed in facilitating two-way communication with parrots.
-Her research environment often obstructed Alex's learning, such as the contradictory need for repetitive evaluation (to obtain statistically significant results) and Alex's need for novelty (to keep him engaged).
+Her research environment had several obstacles to Alex's learning, such as the contradictory need for repetitive evaluation (to obtain statistically significant results) and Alex's need for novelty (to keep him engaged).

 The Masons have partnered with some researchers at Eckerd College, but they are more interested in Apollo's personal development than publishing his results in scientific journals.
 Likewise, they have avoided some of Pepperberg's training issues by raising him in their own home, "like a human child" and by choosing training directions based on Apollo's interests.
 In an interview, Tori said, "[Apollo] lets us know what he wants to learn.
 What he's interested in and we just progress in a path that he laid out for us."

 Accomplishments

-Tori and Dalton describe Apollo's general intelligence as that of "a human toddler".
-He can communicate in complete or nearly complete English sentences and knows the name of all the basic colors, a few materials, and many nouns.
-Apollo can answer questions such as "what's this?", "what color?", "what made of?", "what am I doing?", and recognizes numerous unique objects such as plastic figures of Wario and Shrek.
+Tori and Dalton describe Apollo's general intelligence as similar to a human toddler.
+He can communicate in complete or nearly complete English sentences and knows the names of all the basic colors, a few materials, and many nouns.
+Apollo can answer questions such as "what's this?", "what color?", "what (is this) made of?", "what am I doing?"
+(Example: pour water, hat, book, cork, glass, plant, bug, etc) and recognizes numerous unique objects such as plastic figures of Wario and Shrek, and a Shrek themed Crocs shoe, humorously called a "shrock", named after a mispronunciation of "Shrek", wherein he earns a food reward (e.g. a pistachio, which he calls a “pistache”).

 On December 18, 2023, Apollo was approved for a custom Guinness World Record for "Most items identified by a parrot in three minutes," successfully identifying 12 items.
 The record was officially inducted into the book in August 2024.